lchastanet/Dojo-08-12/README.md

 npm run test:[name of the kata]
 ```

+#

+You should complete katas like this :

+1. chessboard
+2. soccer
+3. math-pow
+4. person

+#

-Tips : to work properly, your function must have the same name as the export.
+Tips : to work properly, your function/class must have the same name as the export.